tailordev-academy/javascript-react/1-introduction.md

   }
   ```

 That's it!
-Now we can test it:
+Now we can package the library:

 ``` bash
 $ npm pack